indietyp/hawthorne/README.md

 Hawthorne uses [Semantic Versioning][1], which means that _0.x.x_ is currently the unstable beta version - where things can drastically change from one point release to another, with the planned 1.x.x release cycle the product will be stable.

 ## Documentation

-For the project documentation and installing guide please visit https://docs.hawthornepanel.org/
+For the project documentation and installing guide please visit [our dedicated documentation](https://docs.hawthornepanel.org/)

 ## Functionality & Features